 On the other hand, you could become so obsessed with a project, hobby or vice that it eventually drives you to ruin rather than bringing you joy.
 Obsessions can cause problems with your relationships and your finances.

 When the lover archetype is totally absent, people become too structured and disciplined.
 They have very little flexibility and find it hard to adapt to a change in circumstances.

-Without the lover, you feel vulnerable and over-rely on someone or something; alcohol, coffee, marijuana, cocaine etc. Like obsession, dependency is a road to ruin.
+Without the lover, you feel vulnerable and over-reliant on someone or something; alcohol, coffee, marijuana, cocaine etc. Like obsession, a dependency is a road to ruin.

 A common cause of the shadow lover is a false belief that you cannot love or be loved.
 The neurosis stems from a lack of emotional support or love when you were a child.